 Cancellations and additional fees relating to your service can be viewed via your My aPlus account.

-2. Outstanding Debt: At the conclusion of the Holiday programme, if your account has an outstanding amount and there are two consecutive failed payments, you will be charged a late fee of $30 and your outstanding account will be referred to a recovery agent.
+- Outstanding Debt: At the conclusion of the Holiday programme, if your account has an outstanding amount and there are either no payments or two consecutive failed payments, you will be charged a late fee and your outstanding account will be referred to a recovery agent.
 All associated costs with this process will be paid for by the account holder.

 Excursions: You give permission for the registered child to leave the premises where the programme is normally provided, to participate in external activities as indicated in programme.
 Please note, where required, excursion authorisation forms will need to be completed before your child can participate in external activities, these are completed on the day at the service.